How to Immigrate to Canada as a Refugee

 • Groups of Five

-• This is a group of at least five Canadian citizens or permanent residents who can sponsor a refugee from outside Canada to move to Canada.
+• At least five Canadian citizens or permanent residents can sponsor a refugee outside Canada to move to Canada.

 • Community Sponsors